-Reproductive-tract infections in women in low-income, low-prevalence situations: Assessment of syndromic management in Matlab, Bangladesh
+Reproductive-tract infections in women in low-income, low-prevalence situations: Assessment of syndromic management in Matlab, Bangladesh (HTML)

 Hawkes,Sarah; Morison,Linda A.; Foster,Susan; Gausia,Kaniz; Chakraborty,Jyotsnamoy; Peeling,Rosanna; Mabey,David